zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/device/ip-address.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **IP Address Access Rule** will validate if the device IP Address matches the range of specified addresses.
+The IP Address Access Rule evaluates whether the device ip address matches one of the specified patterns.

 ---